sciZer0/7/v/README.md

 * be a highly-decentralized system of many incentivized, autonomous nodes — where each node is storing the same copy of the book of the blockchain.

+Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth — of course, supposing the absence of other nodes potentially being malicious.

 Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout any geopolitical events or natural disasters.

 On the other hand, the main task of developers is to really build/make such permissionless systems being highly-sustainable and plus, of course, as efficient as possible.